Effective atypical intersections and applications to orbit closures: Atypical weakly special subvarieties

+We keep the notation and setting of \Cref{nondenseA} and assume that the algebraic group $H$ is sparse.
 Given a family $h$ of subvarieties of $S$, we refine the set $\mathcal{Y}(f,e)$ introduced in the previous section \eqref{yfe}, as follows:

-The following complements \autoref{cor:asloc}.
-It says that if one applies the Ax-Schanuel theorem to a family of subvarieties then the resulting intersections belong to a family of weakly special subvarieties.
-(For a family version of Ax-Schanuel in a special case see \cite[Prop.
+The following results complement \autoref{cor:asloc}.
+They say that if one applies the Ax-Schanuel theorem to a family of subvarieties then the resulting intersections belong to a family of weakly special subvarieties.
+Many variants of such results are possible; see the discussion at the end of this section.
+(For a family version of the Ax-Schanuel theorem in a special case see \cite[Prop.
 2.1]{2019arXiv190504364P}.)